rtucker1/TrilogyDemo/LessonPlan.md

 - We will cover the capabilities of the 'Meterpreter' shell later in the course.

-Explain to students that while we will only be using Metasploit in this class, most C2 frameworks are opensource which allow you to use them freely.
+Explain to students that while we will only be using Metasploit in this class, most C2 frameworks are open source which allow you to use them freely.
 It's considered good practice to have multiple C2 frameworks available for a penetration test or red team engagement.

 - C2 Frameworks each have their own "fingerprints" or "indicators of compromise"

-- For example, Metasploit's payload & agent generator, msfvenom, will generate a payload in a specified format (e.g. .Exe).
+- For example, Metasploit's payload & agent generator, `msfvenom`, will generate a payload in a specified format (e.g. .Exe).
 These payloads have well known signatures that Antivirus products will alert on and kill the payload.

 - In an event where a certain AV product is killing the payload, it would be a good idea to switch C2 frameworks.